kalpeshkhandelwal11/PlantDiseaseDetector/README.md

 Treatment might not work because You need to add data manually to firebase.

+# Also see project doc in the repo. tflite File is in  the asset folder

 ping me if you have any issue .
 # happy to help